Forever Young (Alphaville album)

 Forever Young is the debut studio album by German synth-pop band Alphaville.
 It was released on 27 September 1984 by Warner Music Group.
 Four singles supported the album: "Big in Japan", "Sounds Like a Melody", "Forever Young", and "Jet Set".
 The album charted well, hitting the top 20 in six European countries and reaching number 1 in Norway and Sweden.
 Alphaville followed up with their second album in 1986 with the release of Afternoons in Utopia.

 The album was re-released in a "super deluxe" edition in March 2019.

 Background

+In early 1983, the success of German songs such as Nena's "99 Luftballons", Falco's "Der Kommissar" and Peter Schilling's "Major Tom (Coming Home)" prompted the German WEA label to find other German bands, and a music scout brought Alphaville's demo of "Big in Japan" to the attention of head of WEA records Peter Koepke's attention, who immediately recognized the potential of the song and agreed to sign the band to the label.